Intercultural Studies, Ph.D.

 The final examination is an oral defense of the dissertation before the doctoral committee and other invited professionals.
 Successful defense of the dissertation completes the candidate's responsibilities for the degree, which is conferred in the scheduled graduation ceremony immediately following the defense.

 All students must present an acceptable dissertation, have satisfactorily passed their qualifying exam and completed all required course work with a minimum 3.3 GPA to qualify for graduation.
-Students must meet with their department advisor and contact a Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
+Students must meet with their department advisor and contact a graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 Program Specific Objectives